Gael Hannan is a writer, actor and public speaker who grew up with a progressive hearing loss that is now severe-to-profound.

 From its very first performance, Unheard Voices has inspired a passionate response, from audiences that include hard of hearing, deaf and ‘hearing’ people.
 As one young Newfoundlander said after seeing the show, “you walked through my life”.
 Since 1999, Gael has performed Unheard Voices to thousands of people around North America and in New Zealand.
 Her repertoire has expanded to include other monologues, spoken poems and rap songs, and a performance workshop, Ear Rage!
 Gael also presents a number of informational workshops for both consumer audiences and the business world.
 She is regularly invited to deliver her and performances that raise the bar on awareness of hearing loss issues.

-Gael is a Director on the national board of the Canadian Hard of Hearing Association (CHHA).
+Gael is a past Director on the national board of the Canadian Hard of Hearing Association (CHHA).
 She is a speechreading instructor and volunteers for many hearing-related programs.
 She developed the Hearing Foundation of Canada’s Sound Sense hearing awareness program which is delivered to elementary students across Canada, and in 2002 she created a national awareness campaign on infant hearing screening for the same organization.
 Her articles and reviews have appeared in magazines such as Hearing Health, Vibes and Abilities.
 Gael also wrote employment-related manuals for both the Canadian Hard of Hearing Association and The Canadian Hearing Society.

 She has received several awards for her work, including the Consumer Advocacy Award by the Canadian Association of Speech Language Pathologists and Audiologists, and several awards from the Canadian Hard of Hearing Association.